Initial energy density of p+p collisions at the LHC: Uncertainty of the estimate

-{\it Uncertainty of the estimate.} Different sources of uncertainties are detailed in table~\ref{t:errors}.
+Different sources of uncertainties are detailed in Table~\ref{t:errors}.
 The most important one comes from $dN/d\eta$ at midrapidity.
 From fig.~\ref{f:multdep} it is clear that for the Bjorken-estimate, energy density is above the critical value of 1 GeV/fm$^3$ if the multiplicity is larger than 6-7, while the corrected initial energy density is always above the critical value.
-Taking all sources of uncertainties into account, the final result for the energy density corresponding to mean multiplicity density is
+Taking all sources of uncertainties into account, the final result for the energy density corresponding to mean multiplicity density at 7 TeV is

 and the main systematic error comes from the estimation of the ratio $\tau_f/\tau_0$.
+In the 8 TeV case, the estimate yields a somewhat larger number (0.644 versus 0.640), but the uncertainties are higher due to additional uncertainties of extrapolations to 8 TeV.

-A source of systematic uncertainty is the use of the given hydrodynamic solution.
+An important source of systematic uncertainty is the use of the given hydrodynamic solution.
 This uncertainty may be estimated by using other hydrodynamic models that contain acceleration: the Landau model~\cite{Landau:1953gs}, the Bialas-Peschanski model~\cite{Bialas:2007iu}, or numeric models of hydrodynamics, however, in the current paper we focus on the analytic results that can improve on Bjorken's famous initial energy density estimate.
 A more detailed numerical hydrodynamical investigation is outside the scope of the present manuscript.